ncatlab/nlab-content/pages/8/8/4/7/17488/content.md

 for all $n \in \mathbb{N}$.

-Equivalently: an [[Omega-spectrum]] is a sequential spectrum in the incarnation of def. \ref{SequentialSpectrumViaAdjunctStructureMaps} such that all adjunct structure maps are weak homotopy equivalences.
+Equivalently: an [[Omega-spectrum]] is a sequential spectrum in the incarnation of def. \ref{SequentialSpectrumViaAdjunctStructureMaps} such that all adjunct structure maps (eq:AdjunctStructureMaps) are weak homotopy equivalences.

 =--